 - Piano lessons offer more precision and control due to the requirements of exact finger placement over less exact button pressing with keyboards

 - Finally, there is simply nothing quite like sitting down at a beautiful acoustic instrument and hearing its gorgeous sound!

 4 Main Pitfalls of Keyboard Lessons

 There is an argument that keyboard lessons offer greater flexibility because use the technology built into the instrument, which allows the student to experiment with many fun sounds.
 The problem with keyboard lessons, in general, is that they offer a lower quality of musical instruction.
-The main pitfalls of this are:

 1. Only Learning One-Finger-Chords

 Keyboard lessons typically focus on learning to read right-hand melody notes while playing a single chord with the left hand.
 Because the student is not reading the notes to be played (simultaneously), they may fail to play the notes in harmony, resulting in a jarring sound that isn’t encouraging to any student.

 Keyboard lessons only teach a limited repertoire of mostly popular music, with no real music theory behind the instruction.
 Students may miss out on classical music, which is usually more intricate and difficult to play, and thus challenges the player.